ethercreative/simplemap/README.md

 - `radius`: The radius around the location to search.
 Defaults to `50`.
 - `unit`: The unit of measurement for the search.
 Can be either `km` (kilometers) or `mi` (miles).
 Defaults to `km`.

+**API Keys**

+You can access your browser API key in templates using `craft.simpleMap.apiKey`.

 ![How it looks](resources/preview.png)

 ## Changelog

+### 1.2.3
+- Browser API key can now be accessed in templates

 ### 1.2.2
 - Added Browser API key setting